 Till next time, Kathy

 P.S.
-If you would like to learn more about God, I would love to tell you about Him.
+Want to learn more about God?
+I would love to tell you about Him.
 Just message me.

 Subscribe below for the bimonthly newsletter plus access to subscriber-only freebies.
 You may unsubscribe at any time, but I’d be thrilled if you stuck around.